ibm-cloud-docs/instructlab/gettingstarted.md

 [Generative AI](#x10298036){: term} starts with a [large language model (LLM)](#x10298052){: term}.
 With a prompt, these models can take large sets of data and provide a statistically probable output for that prompt.
 You can automatically generate a large data set that is similar to real data, and then use it to train the model to get the most probable output possible.

 With InstructLab, you can use an existing, pre-trained LLM compiled by a community of contributors, and then generate the data to further train the model.
-By incorporating IBM Cloud, you have a place to store the taxonomy, the informational structure, for the model as you modified it and train the model on an ongoing basis.
+By incorporating {{site.data.keyword.cloud_notm}}, you have a place to store the taxonomy, the informational structure, for the model as you modified it and train the model on an ongoing basis.

 ## Request access
 {: #instructlab_access}
 {: step}

-The Red Hat AI InstructLab service is under development and is not yet generally available.
+The {{site.data.keyword.product_name}} service is under development and is not yet generally available.
 The project is currently at capacity with a small number of critical test projects involved.
 As the service develops, capacity is expected to added.
 For your project to be considered, send an email to `instructlab@ibm.com` with the following information.
 You can find your account ID on the [Account settings](https://cloud.ibm.com/account/settings){: external} page.
 Allow 1-2 business days for the request to be processed.
 After you are allowlisted, you can access the InstructLab UI and CLI.

 To